ebtc-protocol/ebtc/README.md

 The decay parameter is tuned such that the fee changes by a factor of 0.99 per hour, i.e. it loses 1% of its current value per hour.
 At that rate, after one week, the baseRate decays to 18% of its prior value.
 The exact decay parameter is subject to change, and will be fine-tuned via economic modelling.

 ## Redistributions and Corrected Stakes
-> 🦉 This section is not updated for eBTC, as there is no stability pool.
-The mechanics of redistribution still apply though

-When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism should distribute the remaining collateral and debt of the liquidated CDP, to all active CDPs in the system, in proportion to their collateral.
+When a liquidation occurs on an undercollateralized Cdp and bad debt remains after paying out the premium, the redistribution mechanism should distribute the remaining collateral and debt of the liquidated CDP, to all active CDPs in the system, in proportion to their collateral.

 For two CDPs A and B with collateral `A.coll > B.coll`, CDP A should earn a bigger share of the liquidated collateral and debt.

-In eBTC it is important that all active CDPs remain ordered by their ICR.
-We have proven that redistribution of the liquidated debt and collateral proportional to active Cdps’ collateral, preserves the ordering of active CDPs by ICR, as liquidations occur over time.
-Please see the [proofs section](https://github.com/liquity/dev/tree/main/papers).

 However, when it comes to implementation, Ethereum gas costs make it too expensive to loop over all CDPs and write new data to storage for each one.
-When a CDP receives redistribution rewards, the system does not update the CDP's collateral and debt properties - instead, the Cdp’s rewards remain "pending" until the borrower's next operation.
+When a CDP receives redistributed debt, the system does not update the CDP's debt value - instead, the debt remains "pending" until the borrower's next operation (or more accurately, next operation directly modifying that CDP).

-These “pending rewards” can not be accounted for in future reward calculations in a scalable way.
+These “pending debt redistributions" can not be accounted for in future calculations in a scalable way.

 However: the ICR of a CDP is always calculated as the ratio of its total collateral to its total debt.
 So, a Cdp’s ICR calculation **does** include all its previous accumulated rewards.